mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 <!--

 In the **[!UICONTROL API for simulation]** section, select the API you want to use: **[!UICONTROL Hub]** or **[!UICONTROL Edge]**.
+Hub and Edge are two different end points for simulation data.

 In the **[!UICONTROL Context data]** section, you can add as many elements as needed.

     >[!NOTE]
     >
     >This section is hidden if you select Edge API in the section above.
+Hub allows the use of Context Data, Edge does not.

+Context data allows the user to add contextual data that could affect the simulation score.
+For instance, let's say the customer has an offer for a discount on ice cream.
+In the rules for that offer, it can have logic that would rank it higher when the temperature is above 80 degrees.
+In simulation, the user could add context data: temperature=65 and that offer would rank lower, of they could add temperature=95 and that would rank higher.

 -->

-## View simulation results
+## View simulation results {#simulation-results}

 Once you added a decision scope and selected a test profile, you can view the results.